purijatin/njexl_wiki/01---Standard-Language-Features.md

 Never the less that is one salient feature of the language.

 ### Calling Imported Functions

 Generally people love ".".
 I do too.
 They are kind of match all - catch all.
 But then one has to find - is that an imported module or an object or what?
 That is why all method calls of a module is with strictly ":".
 That lets people know - yes, that is a function I am calling from an IMPORTED MODULE, it may inside be an object - but that does not matter.
+For example, wanna know my user name?

+     (njexl)sys:getProperty("user.name")
+     =>noga
+     (njexl)sys:getProperty("user.dir")
+     =>/Codes/Java/njexl/target

 ## Comments
 They are line : "//" or "##" or block "/*  */".